Getting Started with Angular TreeView Component

 selector: 'app-root',

-template: `<ejs-treeview id='treeelement' ></ejs-treeview>`
+template: `<ejs-treeview id='treeelement'></ejs-treeview>`

 })

-export class AppComponent {}
+export class AppComponent { }

 Binding data source

-TreeView can load data either from local data sources or remote data services.
-This can be done using the dataSource property that is a member of the fields property.
+The TreeView can load data from either local data sources or remote data services.
+This is accomplished using the dataSource property that is a member of the fields property.
 The dataSource property supports array of JavaScript objects and DataManager.
+In this example, an array of JavaScript objects is passed to the TreeView component.

 import { Component, ViewEncapsulation } from '@angular/core';